Encore Stage & Studio Board of Directors

 2016/2017 Encore Stage & Studio Board of Directors

 Katie Boone, Vice President

 Katie Boone is a native Arlingtonian.
 She attended ATS back when it was called Stonewall Jackson and then St. Agnes and Bishop O’Connell High School.
 Katie received her undergraduate degree in Sociology and Politics from St. Joseph’s University in Philadelphia and her masters degree in counseling from Trinity College.
 She is currently working on her doctorate in Educational Leadership.
 Katie has worked for the last 23 years in Higher Education, specifically the field of housing a multi-faceted job that included everything from crises management, curriculum development, new construction and renovation, emergency preparedness, assessment, training, assignments and budget management.
-Katie remembers going to Encore plays when she was younger at the Lubber Run outdoor Amphitheatre and has always had a love of theatre.
-Her family, Charlie her partner and her two children, Nicholas (14) and Hannah (10), also have caught the bug and have enjoyed being involved in Encore through the years.
-Nicholas grew up through Encore, attending Its Elementary to now participating in Stage Door and performances.
+Katie remembers going to Encore plays when she was younger at the Lubber Run outdoor amphitheatre and has always had a love of theatre.
+Her family, Charlie her partner and her two children, Nicholas (17) and Hannah (13), also have caught the bug and have enjoyed being involved in Encore through the years.
+Nicholas grew up through Encore, attending Its Elementary to now participating in Stage Door camps and mainstage performances.
 Katie has seen first-hand the incredible Encore community, all the programs that it offers kids and the impact it has on their development.
-Katie currently lives in Arlington with her family and enjoys the outdoors and is an avid reader.
+Katie currently lives in Arlington with her family, enjoys the outdoors, and is an avid reader.

 Karol Boudreaux, Co-President